 Who manages the hotline?

-The Compliance and Ethics Hotline is managed by a third party company called Lighthouse Services.
-Lighthouse Services' web reporting system is available 24/7, and is a confidential and anonymous solution for reporting illegal and unethical activities in the work place.
+The Compliance and Ethics Hotline is managed by a third party company called Connects Standard / Lighthouse Services.
+Connects Standard / Lighthouse Services' web reporting system is available 24/7, and is a confidential and anonymous solution for reporting illegal and unethical activities in the work place.

 Confidentiality when using Connects Standard / Lighthouse Services- You can choose to provide your name or remain anonymous.
 However you choose to report, you will be given a case number which you can reference later for updates on your concern or to provide further details.

 What happens to a concern or inquiry once I've reported it?

-Concerns are sent from Lighthouse Services to UT's University Compliance Services (UCS).
-UCS will review the concern with the hotline triage team, which consists of senior leadership from: UCS, Legal Affairs, Internal Audit, and Human Resources.
+Concerns are sent from Connects Standard / Lighthouse Services to UT's University Risk and Compliance Services (URCS).
+URCS will review the concern with the hotline triage team, which consists of senior leadership from: URCS, Legal Affairs, Internal Audit, and Human Resources.
 The triage team will determine next steps and which designated office(s) would be the most appropriate to investigate.
-UCS will coordinate the forwarding and tracking of the concern, up to resolution.
+URCS will coordinate the forwarding and tracking of the concern, up to resolution.